-The following PIs have been internally identified for the food law enforcement service, with performance against these to be reported quarterly to the Public Protection Scrutiny committee via the Environmental Health Manager and Head of Public Protection:
+The following PIs have been internally identified for the food law enforcement service, with performance against these reported quarterly to the Scrutiny committee for a Sustainable Merthyr Tydfil via the Environmental Health Manager and Head of Public Protection:

-- Percentage of food establishments which are 'broadly compliant' with food hygiene standards - Percentage of planned food hygiene/ standards inspections / interventions carried out at higher-risk food businesses (category A, B) in accordance with Food Law Code of Practice Requirements. - Percentage of 'category C risk' Food Hygiene/ standards Inspections/Interventions carried out in accordance with Food Law Code of Practice Requirements - Percentage of 'category D risk' Food Hygiene Inspections/Interventions carried out in accordance with Food Law Code of Practice Requirements. - Percentage of 'category E risk' Food Hygiene Inspections/Interventions carried out in accordance with Food Law Code of Practice Requirements. - Percentage of high risk new unrated businesses inspected within 28 days of registration or date commenced trading - Percentage of food hygiene rating appeals determined within 21 days - Percentage of service requests responded to within 3 working days
+- Percentage of food establishments which are 'broadly compliant' with food hygiene standards - Percentage of due food hygiene/ standards inspections / interventions carried out at higher-risk food businesses (category A, B) in accordance with Food Law Code of Practice Requirements. - Percentage of due 'category C risk' Food Hygiene/ standards Inspections/Interventions carried out in accordance with Food Law Code of Practice Requirements - Percentage of due 'category D risk' Food Hygiene Inspections/Interventions carried out in accordance with Food Law Code of Practice Requirements. - Percentage of due 'category E risk' Food Hygiene Inspections/Interventions carried out in accordance with Food Law Code of Practice Requirements. - Percentage of high-risk new unrated businesses inspected within 28 days of registration or date commenced trading - Percentage of food hygiene rating appeals determined within 21 days - Percentage of service requests responded to within 3 working days

-6.3 Areas for Improvement
+6.3 Areas of Improvement 2025/26